simonmichael/hledger/hledger/hledger.m4.md

 ## Report start & end date

-By default, most hledger reports will show the full span of time represented by the journal data.
+By default, most hledger reports will show the full span of time represented by the journal.
 The report start date will be the earliest transaction or posting date, and the report end date will be the latest transaction, posting, or market price date.